cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

 ## Overview

 An app manifest is a YAML file that contains information about the app.
-When you push the app, {{ product_name_first }} uses the information in the manifest to determine how to host the app.
+When you push the app, {{ product_full }} uses the information in the manifest to determine how to host the app.

 In this topic, you create a basic manifest with the following information about your app:

-* **App name**: Choose a name for your app.
+* **App name**: A name for your app.
-* **Container memory**: When you first push an app to {{ product_name }}, set this value to at least 2&nbsp;GB.
+* **Container memory**: Set this value to at least 2&nbsp;GB.
 After your app is running, you can adjust this value to use less memory if needed.
 * **Stack**: A stack provides the root file system for an app.
-Use the `windows` stack to push a Windows app to {{ product_name }}.
+Use the `windows` stack to push your Windows app to {{ product_name }}.
 * **Buildpack**: A buildpack provides runtime support for an app.
-Use the Hostable Web Core (HWC) buildpack for a .NET app.
+Use the Hostable Web Core (HWC) buildpack for your .NET app.

 ## Prerequisite

-Before you create an app manifest, you must have an ASP.NET 4.x app.
+Before you create the app manifest, you must download the .NET sample app.

 ## Create an app manifest